Politics of Mauritius: Power sharing

-In Mauritius, Prime Minister enjoys significant power whereas the President has a mostly ceremonial role.
-The President as head of state resides in a historical Chateau laid on 220 hectares of land and the Prime Minister resides in the much smaller Clarisse House.
-Nevertheless, the Prime Minister is the chief executive.
-He is responsible for any bill sent to the President from the assembly.
-He presides over all cabinet ministers and is the first adviser of the President.
-He is the head of government and it is on his advice that the President shall appoint any person in the government.
+In Mauritius, the prime minister enjoys significant power whereas the president has a mostly ceremonial role.
+The president as head of state resides in a historical Chateau laid on 220 hectares of land and the prime minister resides in the much smaller Clarisse House.
+Nevertheless, the prime minister is the chief executive.
+He is responsible for any bill sent to the president from the assembly.
+He presides over all cabinet ministers and is the first adviser of the president.
+He is the head of government and it is on his advice that the president shall appoint any person in the government.

 Order of precedence

 This is a list of ceremonial precedence for the Mauritian government: